Uncertainty quantification and multi-stage variable selection for personalized treatment regimes: Introduction

 \section{Introduction}

-Personalized medicine is a data-driven approach to treatment decisions, tailored to each patient by accounting for individual variability in characteristics and clinical history.
 Dynamic treatment regimes (DTRs) have emerged as a popular framework for implementing personalized care, offering adaptive medical decisions that adjust over time in response to a patient's evolving clinical state \citep{murphy2003optimal, murphy2005experimental}.
-By exploiting patient-specific information, DTRs aim at recommending optimal treatments at each stage of care, making them particularly effective for managing chronic diseases and complex conditions.
+By exploiting patient-specific information, DTRs aim to recommend optimal treatments at each stage of care, proving especially effective for chronic diseases and complex conditions.
 The task of constructing optimal DTRs based on patient data can be viewed as a multi-stage decision-making problem, akin to a learning agent navigating an environment by selecting actions that maximize rewards.
 This framework is rooted in reinforcement learning, a branch of machine learning that has provided numerous solutions to multi-stage decision problems, from dynamic programming \citep{Bel57} to Q-learning \citep{Wat89}.
-Q-learning has also been widely applied in the statistical literature, where it has been adapted to address the specific challenges of DTRs \citep{zhao2009reinforcement}.
-Building on this concept, many contributions on DTRs \citep[see][and references therein]{chakraborty2013statistical,tsiatis2019dynamic} have employed regression-based models, resorting on the principle of backward induction to account for the dynamic nature of the problem.
-The optimal treatment regime is then determined as the sequence of treatments that maximizes the overall expected response for an individual, also known as the individual value.
-A coherent Bayesian framework for this class of models has been introduced by \citet{murray2018bayesian}.
-Within this framework, we propose a modeling strategy called Bayesian augmented learning, which is designed to effectively quantify the uncertainty involved in identifying optimal treatment decision sequences, a fundamental statistical task that has been largely overlooked in existing literature.
-A second objective of our proposal addresses the selection of significant variables within the context of DTRs.
-With the growing availability of prognostic factors for individual patients, identifying the key variables for determining optimal DTRs has become increasingly critical.
-In the context of regression-based approaches for DTRs, the majority of variable selection methods have been developed within the frequentist paradigm \citep{qian2011performance, lu2013variable, song2015penalized, fan2016sequential, wallace2019model, zhu2019proper, bian2021variable}.
+In the statistical literature, Q-learning has been adapted to address the specific challenges of DTRs \citep{zhao2009reinforcement}.
+Building on this concept, many contributions on DTRs \citep[see][and references therein]{chakraborty2013statistical,tsiatis2019dynamic} have employed regression-based models, using backward induction to account for the dynamic nature of the problem.
+The optimal treatment regime is then defined as the sequence of treatments that maximizes the overall expected response for an individual, also known as the individual value.
+The literature on Bayesian methods for DTRs has also advanced significantly over the past two decades.
+A predictive framework was introduced by \citet{arjas2010, arjas2012} and later extended by \citet{saarela2015bayesian, saarela2016doubly}.
+Foundational work from a decision-theoretic perspective appears in \citet{dawid2010overview, dawid2015statistical}.
+A comprehensive overview is provided by \citet{oganisian2021}, with recent advancements in \citet{rodriguez2022, rodriguez2023}.
+A coherent Bayesian framework for regression-based models was introduced by \citet{murray2018bayesian}.
+Within this framework, we propose a modeling strategy called Bayesian augmented learning, which is designed to effectively quantify the uncertainty involved in identifying optimal treatment decision sequences, a fundamental task that has been largely overlooked in the existing literature.
+A second objective of our proposal is to perform variable selection within the context of DTRs, a crucial step given the increasing availability of prognostic factors for individual patients.
+In regression-based approaches to DTRs, most variable selection methods have been developed within the frequentist paradigm \citep{qian2011performance, song2015penalized, fan2016sequential, wallace2019model, zhu2019proper, bian2021variable}.
 Although less explored in the DTR literature, Bayesian methods offer a compelling alternative, as they naturally accommodate the quantification of uncertainty regarding the significance of prognostic factors.
-We fill this gap by combining our modeling proposal with a strategy for Bayesian variable selection that is specifically designed to deal with the dynamic nature of DTRs.
-This will be achieved by adapting the class of spike-and-slab priors \citep[see][for a recent review]{Tad21} to the context of DTRs.
+We address this gap by pairing our modeling approach with a Bayesian variable selection strategy tailored to the dynamic structure of DTRs, achieved by adapting the class of spike-and-slab priors \citep[see][]{Tad21} to this setting.